vercel/fetch/readme.md

 }
 ```

-Make sure to `yarn add fetch-retry` in your main package.
+Make sure to `yarn add @zeit/fetch-retry` in your main package.

 The third optional parameter is custom [retry options](https://github.com/zeit/async-retry)
 passed to `async-retry`.